List of EastEnders characters introduced in 2009: Noah Chambers

+Viv Bates

-Viv BatesViv Bates, played by Dido Miles, first appears on 25 May 2009 for a guest stint.
+Viv Bates, played by Dido Miles, first appears on 25 May 2009 for a guest stint.
 It was reported in the 12–18 October 2019 issue of Inside Soap that Miles had reprised the role while also appearing as a regular cast member in Doctors.
 She felt pleased to be invited back and enjoyed filming on the soap again.
 The character appeared in episode 6011, originally broadcast on 22 October 2019.
 Following her return, Laura-Jayne Tyler of Inside Soap dubbed her a "classic gangster moll" and "boss", demanding that she be promoted to the regular cast.

 She first appears when she buys a newspaper and smiles at Billy Mitchell (Perry Fenwick).
 Billy meets her again in the café and knocks into her, spilling her tea over her, and he buys her another.
 She appears later on in The Queen Victoria public house where she buys Billy a drink and comes onto him flirtatiously.
 Billy walks away, and she follows him, revealing her identity as the wife of Terry Bates (Nicholas Ball), the man who murdered Jase Dyer (Stephen Lord).
 She threatens that if Billy testifies against Terry, she will hurt Jase's son, Jay Brown (Jamie Borthwick), who Billy is the legal guardian of.
 After Terry is found guilty of Jase's murder, Viv visits him in his holding cell, saying she will no longer take orders from him.
 She removes her wedding ring and throws it at him.
 Terry threatens her, but she absconds, leaving him incarcerated for life.

 A decade later, Terry dies and Viv returns to organise his funeral.
 At first, Ben Mitchell (Max Bowden) refuses on behalf of Jay, who is in now charge of Coker and Mitchell funeral parlour, much to Viv's irritation but Jay relents and agrees to bury Terry after realising that Viv does not recognise him.